rchateauneu/survol/Experimental/RetroBatch/README.txt

 Machine learning:
 -----------------
-The aggregated system calls can be transformed into free text describing the running operations:
-System calls - possibly grouped, parameters, buffers content.
-This contains only the interaction of the system with the outside world.
-This can be associated with other data coming from the program: Graphic display, network operations, database operations etc...

 scikit-learn module provide simple and efficient tools for data mining and data analysis, notably for classification, clustering, feature extraction etc...